Laxmantechie/AMAZON-CLONE/README.md

 # AMAZON-CLONE

-hi this is my first project
+hi this is my first project(changed)